wellrestedphp/wellrested/docs/source/router.rst

     $router->register("GET", "/cats/", $catHandler);

-The ``register`` method is fluid, so you can add multiple routes in either of these styles:
+The ``register`` method is fluent, so you can add multiple routes in either of these styles:

 .. code-block:: php